ESEA Title I, Part A, Sec. 1117 – Participation of Children Enrolled in Private Schools

 For all covered programs, services should be equitable and should begin at the same time as the public school services begin.
 The key word is services.
 No public funds are distributed to private/nonpublic schools, only services and materials.
 The public district retains ownership of all educational materials.

-ESEA Title VI Flexibility and Accountability
+ESEA Title V Flexibility and Accountability

-Public districts wishing to exercise the General Transferability provision or the REAP-Flex authority must conduct consultations with private/nonpublic school officials prior to making any decision regarding the transfer or flex of funds that could affect the private/nonpublic school’s ability to benefit from programs for which they are eligible.
+Public districts wishing to exercise the General Transfer-ability provision or the REAP-Flex authority must conduct consultations with private/nonpublic school officials prior to making any decision regarding the transfer or flex of funds that could affect the private/nonpublic school’s ability to benefit from programs for which they are eligible

 If private/nonpublic school officials believe that timely and meaningful consultation has not occurred or that the district did not give due consideration to their views, they should first contact the federal programs representative or superintendent at the school district to discuss their concerns.